GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 - **fread** – The speed of reading with `fread()`.
 - **freread** – The speed of re-reading with `fread()`.

 The rows are varying combinations of file sizes and record lengths.
-For example, having a file of size e.g 128 kb, we track the speed of all operations performed with in in blocks of 4 kb, then 8, 16 ... and so on until the block size is equal to the file size.
+For example, having a file of size e.g 128 kb, we track the speed of all operations performed with in blocks of 4 kb, then 8, 16 ... and so on until the block size is equal to the file size.
+We track the performance of all these different operations, measured in kilobytes per second (KB/s).
-We limit the output to a specific range in order to have complete data  (otherwise after a certain threshold, smaller record sizes would be skipped when the file was too large):
+We limit the output to a specific range in order to have complete data  (otherwise after a certain threshold, smaller record sizes would be skipped, as the file would be too large):
 - minimum record length (option `-y`): 64 kb
 - minimum file size (option `-g`): 32728
 Then, the file size is increased, until 524288 kb by default.